 The bill amends the Mental Health Code of Michigan, specifically section 473, to clarify the procedures for filing petitions for involuntary mental health treatment.
 It establishes that at least 14 days before the expiration of an initial, second, or continuing order for involuntary treatment, a hospital director, agency, or qualified health professional must file a petition if they believe the individual still requires treatment and is likely to refuse voluntary treatment.
 The petition must include a statement of reasons for the determination, a description of the treatment program, the results of that program, and a clinical estimate of the time further treatment will be needed.
-Additionally, the petition must be accompanied by a clinical certificate and evidence of an examination and discussion of findings with a psychiatrist.
+Additionally, the petition must be accompanied by a clinical certificate from a qualified health professional and evidence of a discussion with a psychiatrist regarding the examination findings.

-The bill also introduces definitions for "psychiatric nurse practitioner" and "qualified health professional," expanding the scope of who can participate in the treatment process.
-It ensures that if a petition for a second or continuing order is filed while an individual is under an existing involuntary treatment order, that order remains in effect until the petition is resolved.
-This amendment aims to streamline the process and ensure that individuals requiring mental health treatment receive the necessary care while maintaining legal protections.
+The bill also introduces definitions for "psychiatric nurse practitioner" and "qualified health professional," ensuring that these roles are clearly defined within the context of mental health treatment.
+It stipulates that if a petition for a second or continuing order is filed while an individual is under an existing involuntary treatment order, that order remains in effect until the new petition is resolved.
+This amendment aims to streamline the process for ensuring individuals receive necessary mental health treatment while also providing clarity on the roles of various health professionals involved in the treatment process.

 Senate Introduced Bill: 330.1473